|Compliant Phones||FCC ID||HAC Rating||Functionality*|

 These handsets have been tested and rated for use with hearing aids for some of the wireless technologies that they use.
 However, there may be some newer wireless technologies used in the phones that have not been tested yet for use with hearing aids.
 It is important to try the different features of these phones thoroughly and in different locations, using your hearing aid or cochlear implant, to determine if you hear any interfering noise.
-Consult your service provider or the manufacturer of the handset for information on hearing aid compatibility.
-If you have questions about return or exchange policies, consult your service provider or phone retailer.
+If you have further questions on hearing aid compatibility, about return or exchange policies, contact us at firstname.lastname@example.org.

 Levels of Functionality & Price Categories